Parallel transport for Higgs bundles over p-adic curves

 \subsection{Parallel transport via Faltings topos}

 In \cite{Xu17} \S~8, we construct the parallel transport functor for certain modules in Faltings topos inspired by Deninger--Werner's construction \cite{DW05}.
-In this subsection, we present another construction of this functor via h-descent for \'etale sheaves and we apply this functor to modules associated to Higgs bundles of $\HB^{\DW}_{\Zp,\sma}(\check{X}/\Sigma_{1,S})$ (\S~\ref{sss:HB DW}).
+In this subsection, we present another approach to this functor via h-descent for \'etale sheaves and we apply this functor to modules associated to Higgs bundles of $\HB^{\DW}_{\Zp,\sma}(\check{X}/\Sigma_{1,S})$ (\S~\ref{sss:HB DW}).

 In this subsection, let $X$ be an $\overline{S}$-model of a smooth proper $\overline{K}$-variety (\S \ref{sss:models}), $(\widetilde{E}_X,\overline{\mathscr{B}}_X)$ the Faltings ringed topos associated to the pair $(X_{\overline{\eta}}\to X)$.
 If $Y$ is another $\overline{S}$-model and $\varphi:Y\to X$ an $\overline{S}$-morphism, we denote the functorial morphism of Faltings ringed topoi associated to $\varphi$ by: